 Throughout his career, Jim has served on numerous national and local boards and is currently on the Board of Visitors, School of Social Work, University of Pittsburgh, the Advisory Committee of the Center for African American Urban Studies and The Economy at Carnegie Mellon University, and the McCune Foundation.

 Sarah Deibler comes to Nonprofit Talent from a winding road through performing, librarianship, and accounting.
 She has degrees in East Asian Studies and Music from Bryn Mawr College and a Masters degree in Library Science from the University of Pittsburgh.
 She has called such institutions as the Carnegie Library of Pittsburgh, the University of Pittsburgh, and ParenteBeard, LLC home over the years and is excited to put her skills to work at NPT.
-With nearly eight years of research experience as well as three in logistics and administration, she is excited to be part of the team.
+With nearly eight years of research experience as well as six in logistics and administration, she is excited to be part of the team.

 Sarah Wertheimer has over 20 years’ experience working in the nonprofit sector as a project manager, researcher, writer, and facilitator.
 Her areas of interest have included nonprofit mergers and strategic alliances, quality standards for youth-serving organizations, strategic planning, leadership development, and executive search services.
 This last area is where she has focused most of her efforts in recent years.
 In addition, Sarah has served as a board member and officer for The Group for Recycling in Pennsylvania (now PA Resources Council), Rodef Shalom Congregation, and the Kelly-Strayhorn Theater.
 She is a graduate of Carnegie Mellon University and lives with her husband in Wilkinsburg.